This policy governs the solicitation, acceptance, receipt, management, reporting, and use of charitable gifts to The Night Ministry (TNM).

 With the exception of real estate, the President & CEO and designated Board Committee will decide upon and accept or reject Gifts In-Kind.
 Valuing a Gift-In-Kind is the responsibility of each donor.
 As needed, an appropriate Board committee will consider all gifts of tangible personal property after it has made two determinations: The asset is readily marketable, or it is needed for a use related to the mission of The Night Ministry.

 If the in-kind gift is valued at $5,000 or above, The Night Ministry will determine whether to accept or reject the proposed gift, or to defer a decision pending receipt of more information.
-In the case of an unusual or highly significant in-kind gift, a written summary of the proposed gift shall be submitted by the Development Department with at least the following information: Description of asset; purpose of gift; the donor’s estimate/appraisal of fair market value and marketability of gift; potential use by The Night Ministry and written review by the department to benefit from the asset; and special considerations concerning disposition.
+In the case of an unusual or highly significant in-kind gift, a written summary of the proposed gift shall be submitted by the Department of Philanthropic Engagement with at least the following information: Description of asset; purpose of gift; the donor’s estimate/appraisal of fair market value and marketability of gift; potential use by The Night Ministry and written review by the department to benefit from the asset; and special considerations concerning disposition.

 If the in-kind gift is valued at below $5,000, The Night Ministry may accept the gift(s), and it may be acknowledged without consultation with The Night Ministry Board.
 Receipts will emphasize the donor’s responsibility to obtain tax advice.